 Like many businesses with a healthcare bent, it has taken many years to prove our technology, its value to the industry it serves and to the patients that will benefit from our hard work.

 Despite common knowledge that it takes an average 17 years for innovation to penetrate the NHS, speedy growth is what most investors look for.
-“You’ve taken too long,” is one familiar criticism; “You have too many shareholders,” another and “You Giovanna, will have to go and if the business isn’t making money in 12 months we’ll sell patents, assets and know-how and close it down.”
-HealthTech is not a fast-buck world, Mr VC.
+“You’ve taken too long,” is one familiar criticism; “You have too many shareholders,” another and “You Giovanna, will have to go, and if the business isn’t making money in 12 months we’ll sell patents, assets and know-how and close it down.”
+HealthTech is not a fast-buck world, as explained by Professor James Barlow in his book Managing Innovation in Healthcare, within which the work of Forte Medical is a case study.

 Since Forte Medical received its first LDA Early Growth funding in 2006 my tenure as CEO has focused on completing R&D, complex product design and redesign, completing real-world trials of each improved version of Peezy Midstream and building sales now accelerating in the UK and USA.
 For more on this, visit our website because this article is not about what we do, but how we have struggled to find investors with integrity.